Department of Public Utilities

 Backyard composting is nature’s way of recycling.
 Composting is fun, easy, and educational.
 Decomposed organic material such as leaves, grass clippings, twigs, fruit, and vegetables make a great soil conditioner.
 Compost made from leaves and yard trimmings is great for your landscaping.

-To learn more about composting, visit California Department of Resources Recycling and Recovery (CalRecyle) or the Master Gardener’s of Fresno County website.
+To learn more about composting, visit California Department of Resources Recycling and Recovery (CalRecyle) and type “composting” in the search bar, or the Master Gardener’s of Fresno County website.

 Grasscycling